More Than Just a Flower: The Orchid’s Manifold Faces

 Orchid Diplomacy

-With Singapore orchids gaining fame in the world, it was adopted as an agents to promote goodwill with other nations.
-The Singapore Botanic Gardens started the pratice of naming of new orchid hybrids after VIPs and visiting celebrities.
-In 1956, Aranthera Anne Black became the first VIP orchid, named after Lady Black, the wife of the former Governor of Singapore, Sir Robert Brown Black.35 Other orchid hybrids that are named after VIPs include: Dendrobium Michiko, Mokara Zhu Rongji, Renantanda Prince Norodom Sihanouk, Dendrobium Memoria Princess Diana and Vandaenopsis Nelson Mandela.
+With Singapore orchids gaining fame in the world, it was adopted as an agent to promote goodwill with other nations.
+The Singapore Botanic Gardens started the practice of naming of new orchid hybrids after VIPs and visiting celebrities.
+In 1956, Aranthera Anne Black became the first VIP orchid, named after Lady Black, the wife of the former Governor of Singapore, Robert Brown Black.35 Other orchid hybrids named after VIPs include: Dendrobium Michiko, Mokara Zhu Rongji, Renantanda Prince Norodom Sihanouk, Dendrobium Memoria Princess Diana and Vandaenopsis Nelson Mandela.
 Some are named after celebrities, like local singer Stephanie Sun, pop music celebrity Ricky Martin and Korean actor Bae Yong Jun.

-The orchid was also endorsed by David Marshall, Singapore’s first Ambassador to France, and subsequently, also to Spain, Portugal and Switzerland.
-He was well-known as the ambassador with an orchid, as he would wear an orchid on his lapel at every official function.36
+The orchid was also endorsed by David Marshall, Singapore’s first Ambassador to France, and subsequently to Spain, Portugal and Switzerland.
+He was well known as the ambassador with an orchid as he would wear an orchid on his lapel at every official function.36

-Mention Risis orchids and most people will think of the beautiful gold plated orchid ornaments.
+Mention Risis orchids and most people will think of the beautiful gold-plated orchid ornaments.
 The former Singapore Institute of Standards and Industrial Research (SISIR) developed and perfected the technique of preserving orchids in 24K gold in 1976.
-It all began with the search for a national souvenir for Singapore after her Independence.
-Lee Kum Tatt, the founding chairman of SISIR, had a brainwave in 1969.37 Recalling his wife’s whimsical remark, wishing that orchids would last forever during one of their strolls through the Botanic Gardens in 1955, he set about creating and perfecting the technique of gold plating an orchid to lock in its beauty.
-This some 20 years after she made that remark!
+It all began with the search for a national souvenir for Singapore after independence.
+Lee Kum Tatt, the founding chairman of SISIR, had a brainwave in 1969.37 Recalling his wife’s whimsical remark, wishing that orchids would last forever during one of their strolls through the Botanic Gardens in 1955, he set about creating and perfecting the technique of gold-plating an orchid to lock in its beauty.
+This was some 20 years after she had made that remark!
 Since then, Risis orchids have been presented as gifts to visiting foreign dignitaries like Queen Elizabeth II and Japanese Empress Michiko.38 They are also popular souvenirs among tourists.

 A Pot of Gold?

-For Singapore, the major economic contribution of orchids is to the of cut-flower export industry.
-Singapore’s tropical climate enables the production of orchids all year round where as countries with four seasons have to grow their orchids in greenhouses.
-The Monetary Authority of Singapore announced in a 2006 press release40 that Singapore is one of ASEAN’s top producers and exporters of top quality orchid flowers, supplying about a 15% share of the world market in orchids.
-In 2004, Singapore exported S$29.08 million worth of orchid cut-flowers world-wide.
-During the 1970s and 1980s, the industry was worth as much as S$16 million per annum.41 It is a multimillion dollar industry.
-Today, Singapore is the third largest exporter of orchids in the world.42
+For Singapore, the major economic contribution of orchids is the cut-flower export industry.
+Singapore’s tropical climate enables the production of orchids all year round whereas countries with four seasons have to grow their orchids in greenhouses.
+The Monetary Authority of Singapore announced in a 2006 press release40 that Singapore is one of ASEAN’s top producers and exporters of top quality orchid flowers, supplying about a 15-percent share of the world’s market in orchids.
+In 2004, Singapore exported S$29.08 million worth of orchid cut-flowers worldwide.
+During the 1970s and 1980s, the industry was worth as much as S$16 million per annum.41 Today, Singapore is the third-largest exporter of orchids in the world.42

 Orchid exporting in Singapore began in the 1930s.
 The preferred orchids then were the Vanda Miss Joaquim, which was the first to be exported on a large scale, followed by the Cattleya family, including Laelias and Brassavolas.43 Subsequently, it became more profitable to propagate orchids that flower more frequently in order to meet market demands.
-The ornamental value and long lasting orchid flowers made them suitable for export as cut-flowers.
+The ornamental value of long-lasting orchid flowers made them suitable for export as cut-flowers.

 A typical batch of orchids to be prepared for export in the early days was described as follows:

-Amateur orchid collector and grower, John Laycock, who cofounded the Malayan Orchid Society (the present day Orchid Society of South East Asia) with Emile Galistan and Holttum, founded the Singapore Orchids Ltd (also known as Mandai Orchid Garden45 in recent years) with Lee Kim Hong in 1951 to realise his vision of starting orchid cut-flower trade on a commercial basis.
+Amateur orchid collector and grower John Laycock, who co-founded the Malayan Orchid Society (present-day Orchid Society of South East Asia) with Emile Galistan and Holttum, founded Singapore Orchids Ltd (also known as Mandai Orchid Garden45 in recent years) with Lee Kim Hong in 1951 to realise his vision of starting an orchid cut-flower trade on a commercial basis.
 The company became well known and is the oldest orchid garden establishment in Singapore.

 The orchid flower export industry has grown from strength to strength through the increasing ease in air transport and efforts put in by the Tourism Promotion Board.
-In 1966, the president of Singapore Gardening Society, the late A.G.
-Alphonso, reported a happy problem of local florists and nurseries not being able to cope with the demands for cut-flowers from overseas, especially from European countries.
-The private gardens and amateur orchid growers began to find it a ‘profitable pastime’.46
+In 1966, President of the Singapore Gardening Society, the late A.G.
+Alphonso, reported a happy problem of local florists and nurseries not being able to cope with the demand for cut-flowers from overseas, especially from European countries.
+The private gardens and amateur orchid growers began to find it a “profitable pastime”.46

-The golden age of orchid exports lasted from the late 1960s till mid 1980s.
-During its peak from late 1970s to early 1980s, there were approximately 230 nurseries involved in this industry.
-In 1970, close to 71 hectares of land were used for orchid cultivation and the acreage doubled to 138 hectares in 1972.47 By 1980, it continued to increase by five-fold to 350 hectares.
-But it reportedly suffered decline in acreage from 1983 onwards.48
+The golden age of orchid exports lasted from the late 1960s till the mid-1980s.
+During its peak from the late 1970s to early 1980s, there were approximately 230 nurseries involved in this industry.
+In 1970, close to 71 hectares of land were used for orchid cultivation and the acreage doubled to 138 hectares in 1972.47 By 1980, it continued to increase five-fold to 350 hectares, but it reportedly suffered decline in acreage from 1983 onwards.48

 In 1986, the Agri-Food & Veterinary Authority of Singapore (AVA) developed agrotechnology parks to encourage farms to embrace advanced technologies and techniques for intensive farming systems.
 These farms aim to optimise land use and increase productivity.
 There are six such parks in Singapore49 and some of these parks have orchid farms whose businesses continue to thrive.

 With the financial crisis in the recent decades and the shrinking land for orchid cultivation, the future of the orchid export industry appears to be uncertain.
-During 2003, the Orchid Business Cluster was established by AVA to strengthen Singapore’s position as a world-renowned exporter of tropical orchids through co-ordination of the whole value chain of orchid growers and exporters, and to develop strategic plans to move the industry forward.
+During 2003, the Orchid Business Cluster was established by the AVA to strengthen Singapore’s position as a world-renowned exporter of tropical orchids through coordination of the entire value chain of orchid growers and exporters, and to develop strategic plans to move the industry forward.

 Senior Librarian